survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Available Analysis Tools

-Even though having a look at the file itself gives you some idea of what’s going on, often it’s preferable to use a particular tool for that.
+Even though having a look at the file itself gives you idea of what’s going on, often it’s preferable to use a particular tool for that.
 I’ve listed alternatives below.

 ### The Official Analyse Tool